GYG-be/gyg-be.github.io/_posts/2024-02-01-Resume-Development.md

 I could NEVER find my ideal job ... because I had settled for what I thought was available ...
 I settled because I had not bothered to REALLY, REALLY, REALLY refine my goals and objectives ... **I had settled for the ideas of what total dumbfucks were offering me.**

-*I had become the dumbfuck who settled for the best available option.*  I did not CREATE my options.
-I DID Not Understand MY Own Job Search
+*I had become the dumbfuck who settled for the best available option.*

+I did not CREATE my options.

+I thought that I did ... but, if I am serious with myself, I have to admit that did NOT ever understand my own job search in the broader context of what I was **trying to accomplish** ...
+I had goals, career plans, things that I wanted to do ... but mostly, I showed up for work and pretty much saved almost every nickel of my paycheck to invest OR pay down debts of business entities that I had an interest in ... but I was MENTALLY lazy, in that I was comfortable just working at the same old thing ...
+RATHER THAN CONTINUALLY THINKING ABOUT MY GOALS AND REINVENTING MYSELF.